camunda/camunda-docs-manual/content/user-guide/dmn-engine/feel/_index.md

 ---

 FEEL is part of the DMN specification and stands for "Friendly Enough Expression Language".
 You can use it to evaluate expressions in a decision table.
-Camunda BPM currently supports FEEL in version 1.2.
+Camunda Platform currently supports FEEL in version 1.2.

 You can use the Expression Language in the following DMN Notation Elements: